Members

 Associate Professor

-Grant McKenzie is an associate professor in the Department of Geography at McGill University in Montréal, Canada where he leads the Platial Analysis Lab, an interdisciplinary research group that works at the intersection of data science and behavioural geography.
-Much of Dr. McKenzie’s work examines how human activities vary within and between local neighbourhoods and global communities.
-This has driven his applied interests in financial accessibility, geoprivacy, and micro-mobility services as well as the broader role that spatial data science plays at the intersection of information technologies and society.
-Dr. McKenzie is a founding member of the Seattle-based start-up consultancy Spatial Development International and has worked as a data scientist and software developer for a range of NGOs and leading technology companies.
+Grant McKenzie is an associate professor of spatial data science in the Department of Geography at McGill University.
+At McGill, Grant leads the Platial Analysis Lab, an interdisciplinary research group that works at the intersection of information science and behavioral geography.
+Much of Grant’s work examines how human activity patterns vary within and between local regions and global communities.
+This has driven his applied interests geoprivacy and new mobility services as well as the broader role that geographic information science plays at the intersection of information technologies and society.
+Outside of academia, Grant has worked as a data scientist and software developer for a range of NGOs and leading technology companies.

 Priyanka Verma